fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 - [Tips, tutorials and Cheat Sheets from Atlassian](https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet)
 - Need to undo an old commit?
 Committed to master by mistake?
 Get out of trouble with [_Oh Shit, Git!_](https://ohshitgit.com/)
 - [The original Pro Git reference](https://git-scm.com/book/en/v2)
-- [_Git for Humans_](https://abookapart.com/products/git-for-humans) by David Demaree from _A List Apart_ is a great intro to the concepts and basic commands
+- [_Git for Humans_](https://abookapart.com/products/git-for-humans) by David Demaree from _A List Apart_ is a great intro to the concepts and basic commands.